Department of Health

 National Cancer Screening Register

-The newly established National Cancer Screening RegisterExternal Link currently provides national electronic infrastructure for the collection, storage, analysis and reporting of screening program data for theNational Cervical Screening ProgramExternal Link .
-The National Bowel Cancer Screening ProgramExternal Link will transition at a later stage.
+The National Cancer Screening RegisterExternal Link (NCSR) provides national electronic infrastructure for the collection, storage, analysis and reporting of screening program data for theNational Cervical Screening ProgramExternal Link , the National Bowel Cancer Screening ProgramExternal Link and the National Lung Screening ProgramExternal Link .

 National Bowel Cancer Screening Program Register